About

 Algebra has been shown to be related to many important outcomes for students.
-Students who do well in algebra tend to have:

-in high school
+a higher GPA in high school

-Higher likelihood to graduate
+a higher likelihood to graduate

-Higher earnings
+increased earnings

-More access to STEM
+more access to STEM jobs

 Research Questions